generation-loss/qMetal/README.md

 ### Indirect Meshes

-Indirect Meshes are an extension of qMetal's meshes, and similarly templated type that provides support for Metal's Indirect Command Buffers on the GPU.
+Indirect Meshes are an extension of qMetal's meshes, a similarly templated type that provides support for Metal's Indirect Command Buffers on the GPU.

 Indirect Meshes provide:
 1. a binding of multiple meshes to a single dispatch kernel